About Me

 My husband and I love to travel.
 Some of my paintings are inspired by the places we have visited.
 Next week we leave for Southeast Asia.
 My husband served in Viet Nam in 1965-1966.
 He has always wanted to return and now we have a chance to do it.
 We'll also travel to Bangkok, Thailand and Angkor Wat, Cambodia.
 I intend to keep a sketchbook and to eventually recreate my impressions in paintings when we return.
 Look for them here his summer.

-In December, we travelled through South America and Patagonia in December.
+We travelled through South America and Patagonia in December.
 I have sketches of it in my travel journal.
 However, I really haven't had an opportunity to paint that experience as yet.
+This was especially exciting because our ship actually crashed into a barge, tying up international travel in and out of the Port of Montevideo for days.

-The next two paintings were inspired by our travels in Israel.
+The following two paintings were inspired by our travels in Israel.
 We were there in December, 2006.

 Sunday, May 11, 2008